 Paul A. Brunner is President and Chief Executive Officer of Spring Capital Inc., a merchant bank, which he founded in 1985.
 From 1982 to 1985, Mr. Brunner served as President and Chief Executive Officer of U.S. Operations of Asea-Brown Boveri, a multi-national Swiss manufacturer of high technology products.
 In 1967, he joined Crouse Hinds Company, a manufacturer of electronics and electronic equipment, and through 1982 held various positions with that company, including President and Chief Operating Officer, Executive Vice President of Operations, Vice President of Finance and Treasurer, and Director of Mergers and Acquisitions.
+Mr. Brunner served as a director of Johnson Controls, Inc. from 1983 through 2007, and as Chairman of its Audit Committee from 1989 to 2005.
 From 1959 to 1967, he worked for Coopers & Lybrand, an international accounting firm, as an audit supervisor.
 Mr. Brunner is a Certified Public Accountant.
 He received a B.S. degree in accounting from the University of Buenos Aires and an M.B.A. degree in management from Syracuse University.